qaqc

 • runstd_rainfall – a Pandas Series containing precipitation running avg +N std deviation of running average calc_run_avg_rainfall()

-• rainfall_col – str of column containing precipitation data.
+• ppt_col – str of column containing precipitation data.

 Flag values where tank is above maximum fill.
 Gauge will not be able to record additional precip until the tank level drops.